pingswept/pysolar/README.markdown

 Pysolar is a collection of Python libraries for simulating the irradiation of any point on earth by the sun.
 It includes code for extremely precise ephemeris calculations, and more.

+# Note: it appears that as of Dec.
+7, 2014, Pysolar is a little screwed up. #

+* The latest release, 0.6, is still good: https://github.com/pingswept/pysolar/releases/tag/0.6 but HEAD has just had bunch of changes that need some validation. *

 Rough steps for use, until either forever or I have time to write more documentation: